 Household median income is calculated by adding all sources of income from all adult occupants of the household, related or not, including, but not limited to, social security, child support, alimony, public assistance, interest income, pensions, income from other assets and employment income.

-NSP - Home Purchase AssistanceThe City of St. Petersburg Housing and Community Development Department provides loans to financially assist income eligible first time home buyers with the down payment and closing costs associated with the purchase of home offered for sale through the City's Neighborhood Stabilization Program (NSP) or others homes for sale located within the city limits,
+NSP - Home Purchase AssistanceWhen NSP Homes for Sale become available the City of St. Petersburg Housing and Community Development Department will provide loans to financially assist income eligible first time home buyers with the down payment and closing costs associated with the purchase of home offered for sale through the City's Neighborhood Stabilization Program (NSP).

 The city's Home Buyer Assistance Program provides 0% second mortgage loans, the amount of which is determined by the sales price of the home.

-Assistance is available to home buyers whose Household income exceeds 80% MFI but is less than 120% MFI: All eligible home buyers purchasing an NSP home, whose total income is at or below 120%, but more than 80% MFI may apply for a $6,000 10 year amortizing loan with monthly payments of $50.00
+Assistance is available to home buyers purchasing an NSP home, whose Household income exceeds 80% MFI but is less than 120% MFI: All eligible home buyers purchasing an NSP home, whose total income is at or below 120%, but more than 80% MFI may apply for up to a $16,000 10-year amortizing loan with monthly payments of $133.33 depending on loan amount.

 Median Family Income (MFI) is annually defined by the U.S. Department of Housing & Urban Development (HUD).
 HUD establishes the MFI specific to the geographic area it applies to and adjusts the MFI for the number of occupants, related or not, that occupy the home.
 The chart below lists the maximum annual gross household income for the City of St. Petersburg for 80% MFI and 120% groups, adjusted for household size.